buteanrares/Cinema/README.md

 # Cinema
- ## Application implemented with Python using OOP and Stratified Architecture.
+ ## Application implemented with Python using OOP and Architecture Stratification.
 Designed for cinema management, supporting movies, clientcards and reservations.

  ### Cinema application with the following functionalities:
 - [x] CRUD operations  for: